samuelgfeller/slim-example-project/readme.md

 #### Languages & libraries

-Mainly **Vanilla JS** to be as "native" as possible and E6 JavaScript supports a lot
+Mainly **Vanilla JS** to be as "native" as possible and E6 JavaScript supports a lot.

 #### Template renderer: **[slimphp/PHP-View](https://github.com/slimphp/PHP-View)**